fsystemweb/charlene-coffee/README.md

 # charlene-coffee
     Coding with TDD
+# Run test
+    mvn test
 # Code-Coverage
     Report inside folder -> ReportCoverage.
-90.4%
+90.7%
 # User Cases
-    You can check postman collection with all cases: file->CharleneCoffee.postman_collection.json
+    You can check the inputs in UserCases: file->UserCases.txt

     CASE USE 1 - GET RECEIPT WITH 3 PRODUCTS
     CASE USE 2 - GET RECEIPT WITH EXTRAS